Martinpanzy/FYP-Yumi/README.md

 - [MoveIt!](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/getting_started/getting_started.html)

 ## Files
+1. The pose relationships between the two cameras and YuMi are defined in the YuMi launch files.
+The demo.launch is for simulation in Rviz, yumi.launch is for launching the real robot.

+2. The resolution and other settings of ZED Mini camera can be modified in the common.yaml file in the zed-ros-wrapper package.

+3. For YOLO detection, different versions can be used by modifying the yolo.yaml file in the \config folder of darknet_ros package and adding corresponding .cfg and .weights files to yolo_network_config folder.

-Folder shoehole: computer vision related files
+4. Folder shoehole: computer vision related files

 - shoe_asus.py: provides functions of shoe detection, calculation of required locations for shoe pose adjustment, 6D shoe hole pose estimation etc using ASUS Xtion camera.
 - shoe_zed.py: provides same functionalities as shoe_asus.py except it is for ZED Mini camera.

-Folder shoelace: motion planning related files
+5. Folder shoelace: motion planning related files

 - go_asus.py: provides shoe pose adjustment, shoelace insertion, grabbing, and pulling, as well as offset adjustment functionalities while using ASUS Xtion camera.
 - go_zed.py: provides same function as go\_asus.py except it is for ZED Mini camera.